Yaka people: Exodus and establishment of the Yaka kingdom

+Other sources suggest there was an earlier Yaka Kingdom which was defeated and subordinated by expansion of the Lunda Empire in the 1730s.

 The name Yaka is a title that the Kongo gave to their warriors.
 Upon the arrival of Lunda, the kingdom of Kongo was already weakened by Portuguese incursions.
 Thus, the resistance that the Lunda find in the Kwango region is that of the isolated local tribes Kongo, including the Mbala, Tsamba, Hungana, Pindi, Ngongo, rather than that of a United Kongo kingdom.
 The Lunda, these "biluwa", or foreigners, which Nothing resisted on their passage, capable of catching bullets and arrows, were also called "Iluwa" (foreigners) or Bayaka (Catchers of the balls and the arrows).
 Both the Lunda that arrived and the kongo warriors had similar traits, hence the exact titles being given to them.

 The Lunda, who had an interest in integrating into their political organization the local tribes who had not fled the invasion or who did not want to fight, had in turn adopted the identity "Yaka" which, in addition to conferring on them a title of nobility of the "invincible", integrated them better In their new country.

 They had also gradually adopted the Kongo language (hence the Kiyaka language being spoken amongst them, an offshoot of Kikongo).
 Much more, Lunda chiefs married Kongo women.
 The offspring identified themselves as Yaka rather than Lunda.
-Thus, the Yaka appellation had established itself as a generic identity Of the Lunda and Kongo inhabiting territories area under the authority of the Kabamba -Lunda, namely the territories of Kabamba -Lunda, Kenge and Popokabaka.
+Thus, the Yaka appellation had established itself as a generic identity Of the Lunda and Kongo inhabiting territories area under the authority of the Kabamba-Lunda, namely the territories of Kabamba-Lunda, Kenge and Popokabaka.

 The Lunda of Nzofu later came in the territory of Kahemba retain the Lunda identity and language.
 As for the territory of Feshi, they emigrated there in the middle of the 18th century from the Basuku, a group of Kongo, who disassociated themselves from the power of Kabamba -Lunda and whose leader "Meni Kongo" refused to submit to the authority of the latter.
 Some other Kongo groups: the Mbala, Tsamba, Hungana, Pindi and Ngongo, etc. Had already emigrated to the Kwilu, leaving behind them, brothers and sisters who, together with the Lunda, composed the Yaka kingdom.
 The five territories that make up Kwango are therefore a binational space, Kongo and Lunda.

-The reconciliation is thus the end of the wars of conquest between Kongo ethnic groups and the Lunda in Kwango was sealed by a ceremony and a particular ceremony in which the chief Meni Kongo representing Of the original Tsamba clans of Feshi and the Lunda chiefs were to share the parrot, dog and cat raw meat.
+The reconciliation is thus the end of the wars of conquest between Kongo ethnic groups and the Lunda in Kwango was sealed by a ceremony and a particular ceremony in which the chief Meni Kongo representing Of the original Tsamba clans of Feshi and the Lunda chiefs were to share parrot, dog and cat meat raw.
 At the end of this ceremony, the representatives of two nations buried their war weapons and promised peaceful coexistence forever.
 The Kongo and the Lunda of Kwango have lived in perfect harmony since the beginning of the 19th century.